NoozAbooz/mcpi-reborn-extended/README.md

-# mcpi-packages
+# mcpi-packages-buster
-This is a apt repo for various important MCPI Revival projects like [mcpi-reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) and [jmcpil](https://github.com/MCPI-Revival/jMCPIL)/[gMCPIL](https://github.com/MCPI-Revival/jMCPIL).
+This is a apt repo for various important MCPI Revival projects like [mcpi-reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn).
 The apt packages and package lists is stored in the [debs](debs/) folder.
-The repo is designed to support only UNOFFICIAL mcpi-reborn Debian buster debs.
+The repo is designed to serve only UNOFFICIAL mcpi-reborn buster debs, and support will not be provided for them whatsoever.

 ### APT Repo Installation (for both x86 and arm)
 ```bash